 - Support for disabilities

 As a student at Campus Gotland you can reserve group study rooms and lecture rooms, availability permitting.
 Read on how to book group study rooms/lecture rooms.
 NB: Max four persons are allowed in the group study rooms, at least until 22 March 2021.

 Due to the corona pandemic, we have cancelled the possibility to visit the Helpdesk staff in the reception desk at Campus Gotland until 7 February 2021.
 However, you may always reach the Helpdesk staff at firstname.lastname@example.org or at +46 18 471 4400.
 Read more on IT support and Helpdesk at Campus Gotland.

 Turn to email@example.com or firstname.lastname@example.org for general or COVID-19 outbreak related issues: insurance, residence permit, home-travelling issues, Swedish personal number, Swedish bank account, and more.

 The Language Workshop service is open as usual during the spring semester but due to the coronavirus, meetings take place via Zoom.
 Make an appointment for a consultation via email@example.com

-The Almedalen library is closed to the public but open to students, with study spaces and group study rooms, etcetera.
-They are also available for questions via email firstname.lastname@example.org and you can book a tutorial via Zoom.
+The library is also available for questions via email firstname.lastname@example.org and you can book a tutorial via Zoom.
 Please indicate the programme/course you are studying and what you need help with, for example assignment/topic, what you are looking for, what databases and keywords you have used previously, etcetera.

 The reception at Campus is open Monday-Friday 8:30-16:30.

 The Restaurant Maltfabriken at Campus is open 8:30-15:00, Monday-Friday.
 Their lunch meny is found here.
 Opening hours for Café Foajé in the Almedalen Library.